Alan-Copa/Alan-Copa/README.md

 </div>

 ## :gear: Projects
-All the descriptions of my applications, projects (along with some demos), and competitions I've participated in can be found on [my website](https://aagcopa-portfolio.vercel.app/).
+All the descriptions of my projects (along with some demos), pitch decks, business plans can be found on [my website](https://aagcopa-portfolio.vercel.app/).
 <!--
 **Alan-Copa/Alan-Copa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.